jonathanfeldstein/PRISM/README.md

 Once these three libraries are installed, it remains to download this library, change the paths in the [CMakeLists](CMakeLists.txt) file to the installation paths of the respective libraries and build the library.

+To compile the library:
+1. Check that your system has cmake version 3.16 or later (Installation instructions: https://cmake.org/install/)
+2. Once CMake is installed, you can use it from the command line by opening a terminal or command prompt and navigating to the directory where your CMakeLists.txt file is located.

+To generate build files for your project using CMake, you can use the following command:

+Copy code
+cmake path/to/CMakeLists.txt
+This will create the necessary files for your build system in the current directory.

+Once the build files have been generated, you can use your build system's commands to build your project.
+For example, if you are using Make, you can use the following command to build your project:

+Copy code
+make
+Alternatively, if you are using Ninja, you can use the following command to build your project:

+Copy code
+ninja
+You can also use CMake to install your project on your system by using the following command:

+Copy code
+cmake --build . --target install
+This will build your project and install it on your system according to the installation rules specified in your CMakeLists.txt file.

 ## How to run the examples?

 ## How to set up your own experiments?